Technologicat/unpythonic/doc/features.md

 **Added in v0.14.2**.

 **Changed in v0.14.3**. *The multiple-dispatch decorator `@generic` no longer takes a master definition.
-Methods are registered directly with `@generic`; the first method definition implicitly creates the generic function.*
+Multimethods are registered directly with `@generic`; the first method definition implicitly creates the generic function.*

 **Changed in v0.14.3**. *The `@generic` and `@typed` decorators can now decorate also instance methods, class methods and static methods (beside regular functions, as previously in 0.14.2).*

 **Changed in v0.15.0**. *The `dispatch` and `typecheck` modules providing this functionality are now considered stable (no longer experimental).
 Starting with this release, they receive the same semantic-versioning guarantees as the rest of `unpythonic`.*

-*Added the `@augment` parametric decorator that can register a new method on an existing generic function originally defined in another lexical scope.
+*Added the `@augment` parametric decorator that can register a new multimethod on an existing generic function originally defined in another lexical scope.
 Be careful of [type piracy](https://docs.julialang.org/en/v1/manual/style-guide/#Avoid-type-piracy) when you use it.*

-*Added the function `methods`, which displays a list of methods of a generic function.*
+*Added the function `methods`, which displays a list of multimethods of a generic function.*

 *It is now possible to dispatch also on a homogeneous type of contents collected by a `**kwargs` parameter.
 In the type signature, use `typing.Dict[str, mytype]`.
 Note that in this use, the key type is always `str`.*

-The ``generic`` decorator allows creating multiple-dispatch generic functions (a.k.a. multimethods) with type annotation syntax.
+The ``generic`` decorator allows creating multiple-dispatch generic functions with type annotation syntax.
 We also provide some friendly utilities: ``typed`` creates a single-method generic with the same syntax (i.e. provides a compact notation for writing dynamic type checking code), and ``isoftype`` (which powers the first two) is the big sister of ``isinstance``, with support for many (but unfortunately not all) features of the ``typing`` standard library module.

 For what kind of things can be done with this, see particularly the [*holy traits*](https://ahsmart.com/pub/holy-traits-design-patterns-and-best-practice-book/) example in [`unpythonic.tests.test_dispatch`](../unpythonic/tests/test_dispatch.py).

+**NOTE**: This was inspired by the [multi-methods of CLOS](http://www.gigamonkeys.com/book/object-reorientation-generic-functions.html) (the Common Lisp Object System), and the [generic functions of Julia](https://docs.julialang.org/en/v1/manual/methods/).

+In `unpythonic`, we define the terms as follows:

+ - The function that supports multiple call signatures is a *generic function*.
+ - Its individual implementations are *multimethods*.

 #### ``generic``: multiple dispatch with type annotation syntax

 The ``generic`` decorator essentially allows replacing the `if`/`elif` dynamic type checking boilerplate of polymorphic functions with type annotations on the function parameters, with support for features from the `typing` stdlib module.
+This not only kills boilerplate, but makes the dispatch extensible, since the dispatcher lives outside the original function definition.
+There is no need to monkey-patch the original to add a new case.

-If several methods of the same generic function match the arguments given, the most recently registered method wins. (**CAUTION**: This is different from Julia, where the most specific method wins.
-Doing that requires a more careful type analysis than what we have here.)
+If several multimethods of the same generic function match the arguments given, the most recently registered multimethod wins.

+**CAUTION**: The winning multimethod is chosen differently from Julia, where the most specific multimethod wins.
+Doing that requires a more careful type analysis than what we have here.

+**CAUTION**: `@generic` does not currently work with `curry`.
+Adding support requires changes to the already complex logic in `curry`; it is not high on the priority list.

 The details are best explained by example: